🎯 10 Best Newsletter Ads This Week (Apr 11-17)

 Use conversational formats (text messages, chats) to simulate word-of-mouth recommendations.

-Position your newsletter as giving readers an edge/inside knowledge in their field.
+Position your newsletter as giving readers insider knowledge or an edge over others in their field.

 Create subtle FOMO by suggesting that not subscribing means missing out on valuable opportunities.